 Looking for work in Quebec?
-Are you 18-40?
+Are you 18-39?
 Need help navigating Quebec’s employment landscape?
-With flexible one-on-one employment counselling, workshops, events, and our job board, we’ll equip you with the tools you need to find your next big opportunity.
+With flexible one-on-one employment counselling, professional development workshops, events, and our job board, we’ll equip you with the tools you need to find your next big opportunity.
 Find and apply for open positions, plan your career, and upskill for the future.

 Got a business idea?
 Want to grow and scale your venture?
 Whatever stage you’re at in your business, whatever your age, YES’s expert entrepreneurship team can provide you with practical guidance that you can implement.
 With one-on-one business coaching and flexible workshops, we’ll help you forge your path as a founder.

 *Join our entrepreneurship or artist programs for just $30 annually and unlock a wealth of benefits, including free one-on-one coaching, business bootcamps, legal resources, conflict resolution and accounting clinics – all available to you for a full year!

 Transform your artistic passion into a profitable career.
 Quebec boasts a thriving creative landscape, encompassing everything from video game development to music to visual arts.
 At YES, our experienced coaches will support you every step of the way as you discover how to turn your creative work into a steady source of income.